deeppavlov/dp-agent/docs/source/config/config.rst

     * **url**
         * Actual url, where an external service api is accessible.
 Should be in format ``http://<host>:<port>/<path>``
     * **batch_size**
         * Represents a maximum task count, which will be sent to a service in a batch.
-If not presented is enterpreted as 1
+If not presented is interpreted as 1
         * If the value is 1, an `HTTPConnector <https://github.com/deepmipt/dp-agent/blob/master/deeppavlov_agent/core/connectors.py#L10>`__ class is used.
         * If the value is more than one, agent will use `AioQueueConnector <https://github.com/deepmipt/dp-agent/blob/master/deeppavlov_agent/core/connectors.py#L32>`__.
 That connector sends data to asyncio queue.
 Same time, worker `QueueListenerBatchifyer <https://github.com/deepmipt/dp-agent/blob/master/deeppavlov_agent/core/connectors.py#L40>`__, which collects data from queue, assembles batches and sends them to a service.